chenchenece/udacityReviewConsole/README.md

 The current build process is outlined below:
   1. The contents of the *dist* folder are deleted.
   2. The CSS files and JS files in the *assets* directory are minified and copied to the *dist* directory.
+[Source Maps](http://blog.teamtreehouse.com/introduction-source-maps) are also created during this step.
   3. The images are copied form the *assets* directory to the *dist* directory.

   **CAUTION:** Changes made to the *dist* directory will be overwritten on the next build, please ensure changes are made in the *assets* directory.